omar-a-007/CS100-OfflineLibrary/README.md

 The Effecient Library System is a tool that enables users to catalog a variety of media, spanning across any number of categories and genres.
 The tool is designed to support effecient storage and retrieval as well as intuitive catalog displays.

 ### Why a library system?
-Omar: A Library allows us to explore a variety of design patterns and structures as well as interact with data that is only visible dependent upon the logged in user.
-With a library system, we can incorporate database technology into our toolset.
+"A library will allow us to explore a variety of design patterns and structures as well as interact with data that is only visible dependent upon the logged in user.
+With a library system, we can incorporate database technology into our toolset." ~ Omar

-Sevak:

-Xirong:
+Sevak

+Xirong

- ## Languages/tools/technologies
+ ### Languages/tools/technologies
  The Effecient Library System will be programmed in C++
  * We will be exploring [Firebase](https://firebase.google.com/docs/database/cpp/start) as a database system - Firebase is a Real Time Database developed by Google that utilizes a NoSQL cloud database infrastructure.

- > * What will be the input/output of your project?
- > * What are the two design patterns you will be using?
-For each design pattern you must explain in 4-5 sentences:
- >   * Why you picked this pattern and what feature you will implement with it
- >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
- >   * Why the chosen design pattern will lead to a good solution to that problem
- > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
+ ### Inputs and Outputs (IO)
+ The inputs and outputs will depend on where in the program the user is.
+ * Initially, the user will be promopted to login.
+The inputs will be the username and password, the output whether login was successful.
+ * Following succesful login, users will be presented a menu from which they will be able to access (view) their catalog or modify (add/edit/remove) entries within their catalog.

+ ### Design Patterns
+ Strategy: The strategy design pattern will allow us to implement multiple algorithims that are dynamically selected based on criteria such as type of media or display constraints.
+For instance, when searching or sorting varied media, we will be able to utilize the strategy pattern so that the correct algorithm is used at runtime.

+ Facade: The Facade design pattern will allow us to encapsulate the more complex or low level operations of the library, keeping the interface offered to the end user simple and intuitive.
+The more complex subsystems of the program will essentially be hidden away.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to